nanoporetech/tombo/docs/resquiggle.rst

 Re-squiggle Algorithm
 *********************

 The electric current signal level data produced from a nanopore read is referred to as a squiggle.
 Base calling this squiggle information generally contains some errors compared to a reference sequence.
-The re-squiggle algorithm defines a new assignment from squiggle to genomic sequence, hence a re-squiggle.
+The re-squiggle algorithm defines a new assignment from squiggle to reference sequence, hence a re-squiggle.

 The re-squiggle algorithm is the basis for the Tombo framework.
 The re-squiggle algorithm takes as input a read file (in FAST5 format) containing raw signal and associated base calls.
-The base calls are mapped to a genome or transcriptome reference and then the raw signal is assigned to the genomic sequence based on an expected current level model.
+The base calls are mapped to a genome or transcriptome reference and then the raw signal is assigned to the reference sequence based on an expected current level model.

 **TL;DR**: